MicrosoftDocs/VBA-Docs/api/overview/Office-Mac.md

 ## Creating an installer or putting user content

-For instructions on creating an installer for your add-in, please refer to the article here:  [Installing User Content in Office 2016 for Mac](https://macadmins.software/docs/UserContentIn2016.pdf)
+For instructions on creating an installer for your add-in, please refer to the article here: [nstalling User Content in Office 2016 for Mac](https://macadmins.software/docs/UserContentIn2016.pdf)

 ## New VBA commands for Office 2016 for Mac